In This Article

-No one likes to be on the receiving end of being ghosted, but why is it actually unproductive for both parties?
-"For the ghoster, it's a sign that they are avoiding dealing with important feelings and fears," says Davila.
-"When we don't deal with our fears, we don't learn to be appropriately assertive, which is what is needed for a breakup.
-We also don't learn how to treat others with kindness and compassion, which is also needed for a breakup."
+No one likes to be ignored, but why is ghosting someone bad for you, too?
+"For the ghoster, it's a sign they're avoiding dealing with important feelings and fears," says Davila.
+"When we don't deal with our fears, we don't learn to be appropriately assertive, which is needed for a breakup.
+We also don't learn how to treat others with kindness and compassion."

 Don't Leave It Open-Ended

-When you fear hurting another person's feelings (or when you're unsure about your own), it's easy to leave an open door—just in case—but Davila says this is one of the worst things you can do: "It's really important to be very clear.
+Whether you're afraid or just uncertain, it's easy to leave an open door—but Davila's advice says otherwise.
+"It's really important to be very clear.
 If you don't want to date that person anymore, then it has to be a hard ending.
-Being vague or open-ended when you don't really mean it doesn't do either person any good.
-Of course, that doesn't mean that you are mean to someone—just clear and direct, but nice."
+Being vague or open-ended when you don't mean it doesn't do either person any good."
+You don't want to leave someone in the gray area when they could be pursuing other people.

-When in doubt, ask yourself if you're potentially misleading the person.
+When in doubt, ask yourself if you're misleading the person.
 "Don't say maybe things will change if you know they won't," she says.
-"It's always best to be clear about where you stand.
+"It's best to be clear about where you stand.
 If you've done the right thing and the person keeps pursuing, then it's fine to be non-responsive.
-It might even be better because you don't want to reinforce continued contact."
+It might even be better—you don't want to reinforce continued contact."

 Be Honest (but Not Too Honest)

 So what should you actually say?
-"Just say that you're looking for a different type of person.
-There's nothing wrong with who they are; it's just not a good match for you.
-This may not feel satisfactory to the receiver, but, in the dating world, the receiver needs to learn to take this and move on.
-It's really important to be clear that you value the other person, but they are not a good match.
-Don't be mean or cruel or devaluing."
+"Just say you're looking for a different type of person.
+There's nothing wrong with who they are—it's just not a good match for you.
+This may not feel satisfactory, but in the dating world, the receiver needs to learn to take this and move on.
+It's really important to be clear that you value the other person, but they're not a good match.
+Don't be mean, cruel, or devaluing."